Giovanni Marcora: Biography

 He was born at Inveruno, near Milan.
 After the Armistice with Italy of 8 September 1943, aged 21, Marcora entered the Italian resistance movement, with the nickname of Albertino, fighting in the province of Milan and the Ossola, and participating in the liberation of Milan on 25 April 1945.
 He witnessed the order of the liberation from the Church of St. Edward, Busto Arsizio by Don Ambrogio Gianotti.

 He was one of the founders of the Christian Democracy (Democrazia Cristiana).
-He later was appointed as party's provincial secretary of Milan and vice-secretary national.
+He was later appointed as the party's provincial secretary of Milan and vice-secretary national.
 In 1968, he became senator for the college of Vimercate.
 Between 1970 and 1975, and from 1980 until his death, he was also mayor of Inveruno.

-In 1974, Aldo Moro called him as Minister of Agriculture in his cabinet, an office that Marcora held uninterruptedly until 1980, before moving to the Ministry of Industry in 1981–82.
+In 1974, Aldo Moro appointed him as Minister of Agriculture in his cabinet, an office that Marcora held uninterruptedly until 1980, before moving to the Ministry of Industry in 1981–82.

 He died at Inveruno of cancer in 1983.